How to Teach Kids Diversity and Inclusion at Home

 Not gonna lie.
-The last few years have been a long string of horrific events.
-Especially for parents who have to keep explaining what the hell is going on.
+Since the death of George Floyd, the last few years have been a long string of, um, "challenges."
+Especially for parents who have to keep explaining to kids what the heck is going on.

-Most of those conversations, frankly, could and probably should have happened much later in kids' development.
-But you can only dodge questions for so long.
+Most of those diversity conversations with kids, frankly, could and probably should have happened much later in kids' development.
+But you can only dodge tough questions for so long.

 Here's some good news though.
 There are easy ways to make uncomfortable conversations with kids as successful and comfortable as possible.
 Let's dig in.

-Conversations with kids rule #1 - don't force eye contact
+How to teach kids diversity at home rule #1 - don't force eye contact

 The older they get, kids need an increasing amount of time and personal space to process whatever it is you’re telling them.
-It might feel counter-intuitive to you to avoid eye contact when trying to explain something important, but kids are different.
+It might feel counter-intuitive to you to avoid eye contact when trying to explain something as important as diversity, but kids are different.

 Looking directly in their eyes when you’re talking about something they need to understand could potentially make them feel like they did something wrong.
 And the last thing you want to do here is to make your child spend the entire conversation trying to figure out what they did wrong.